jbrt/aws-tagging-machine/README.rst

 "deployment" directory.
 This directory also contains a ZIP file containing the whole source code of this project.

-Before create a new CloudFormation stack with that template, you have to:

-1. Upload the zip file to a S3 bucket
-2. Edit the CloudFormation template and replace the bucket name with your bucket's name
-3. Then, create a new CloudFormation Stack with the template on the desired AWS region

 If you want to delete this solution just destroy the CloudFormation stack.

 Deployment with Terraform